VM Guest OS Files Restore

 You can perform guest OS files restore for any VM guest OS file system.
 Veeam Backup & Replication offers different tools and methods for different file systems.

-For guest OS files restore from FAT, NTFS, ReFS file systems, Veeam Backup & Replication deploys a small temporary VM (helper appliance) on the ESXI host.
+For guest OS files restore from FAT, NTFS, ReFS file systems, Veeam Backup & Replication deploys a small temporary VM (helper appliance) on an ESXI host.
 The helper appliance is a helper VM running a stripped down Linux kernel that has a minimal set of components.
 The appliance is around 50 MB.
 It requires 1024 MB RAM and takes around 10 seconds to boot.
-The helper appliance network settings are configured in the Adding RHV Manager step when you add a new RHV host and specify its settings.
+To learn how to configure a helper appliance, see the Veeam Backup & Replication User Guide, section Performing Instant Recovery to VMware vSphere.

 File-Level Restore from Backups

 You can use Veeam Backup & Replication to restore from Linux, Unix and other file systems.
-During restore from a backup, Veeam Backup & Replication mounts disks of the VM from the backup to a helper appliance (for Linux and other OSes), and launches the Veeam Backup Browser with the VM file system on the Veeam Backup & Replication server.
+During restore from a backup, Veeam Backup & Replication mounts disks of the VM from the backup to a helper appliance (for Linux and other OSes), and launches the Veeam Backup Browser with the VM file system on the backup server.

 How to Restore VM Guest OS Files